Applied Crisis Management in Procurement

 The worst-case scenario is that the management attention transforms into a "cut 10-15-20% across the supply base" kind of order.

-CFO and CPO need to obtain a different mandate: "look for every opportunity, don't leave any stone unturned, challenge everything to deliver value."
+CFOs and CPOs must obtain a different mandate: "Look for every opportunity, don't leave any stone unturned, and challenge everything to deliver value."

-Finance and Procurement need to co-establish the corporate "back-in-black" program chaired by the Executive Committee and report, engage, and regularly escalate to keep up the momentum.
+Finance and Procurement must co-establish the corporate "back-in-black" program chaired by the Executive Committee and report, engage, and escalate regularly to maintain momentum.

 2. Employ change management techniques to modify buying behavior.

-You would have to change the basics of how people think when they decide to buy something.
+You would have to change how people think when they decide to buy something.

-To enable a cultural shift, a full-blown change management effort will be required.
-Installing a few extra controls and limiting the spending on travel and entertainment is necessary but not sufficient.
+A full-blown change management effort will be required to enable a cultural shift.
+Installing a few extra controls and limiting the spending on travel and entertainment is necessary but insufficient.

 3. Collectively define the crisis shopping card of goods and services your company needs to maintain the lifeline.

 Together with end-users, Procurement needs to define the monthly ration required to maintain the operational lifeline.
-Every other spending should go through extra levels of scrutiny and approvals.
+Every other spending should undergo extra scrutiny and approvals.

-Preferably, there should also be a reasonably large bucket of spending to avoid, defer or downsize sufficiently until after the crisis or maybe forever, e.g., gifts, entertainment, travel, catering.
+Preferably, there should also be a large bucket of spending to avoid deferring or downsizing sufficiently until after the crisis or forever, e.g., gifts, entertainment, travel, and catering.

 4. Regularly analyze results and adjust controls.
 Not necessarily tighten up screws, as there is a vast grey area of spending in-between the lifeline and discretionary one, which cannot be simply eliminated.

-The rules applicable to this grey area will be regularly changing according to the situation in the company, on the market, or globally.
+The rules applicable to this grey area will regularly change according to the company's situation, on the market, or globally.

-A business cannot always postpone capital investments; it would eventually require ad-hoc installation, maintenance, or training
+A business cannot always postpone capital investments; it will eventually require ad hoc installation, maintenance, or training

 Extra controls should not come at the cost of business continuity or customer satisfaction (your salespeople cannot always bring just a handshake to VIP meetings.)